A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 For flatness-based estimators, when all other conditions are fixed, the performance of an estimator is expected to improve as the sample size \( n \) increases.
 The improvement can be understood from two complementary perspectives.
 First, a fixed neighborhood size \( K \) combined with a larger \( n \) leads to a higher concentration of data points within each neighborhood on the manifold.
 This local densification improves the quality of linear approximations by the tangent space, and thus enhances estimation accuracy, as illustrated in Figure~\ref{fig:samplesize}.

 At the same time, a larger sample size also allows us to choose larger neighborhood sizes, which can further improve the quality of local estimates by reducing variance without sacrificing locality.

-Our experiment design to benchmark the estimators' performance against sample sizes is shown in Table~\ref{tab:n}, which focuses on the asymptotic mode with $K$ fixed and $n \to \infty$, as it is more relevant for our choice of estimators; see Table~\ref{tab:ndata} for full results.
+Our experiment design to benchmark the estimators' performance against sample sizes is shown in Table~\ref{tab:n}, which focuses on the asymptotic mode with $K$ fixed and $n$ tending to $\infty$, as it is more relevant for our choice of estimators.
 Another asymptotic mode which has been considered in the literature is $K \to \infty, n \to \infty$ with their ratio fixed \citep{costa2004learning}.

-We can see from Figure~\ref{fig:n} that for all estimators, both the bias and the variance of the estimates converge towards $0$ as $n$ grows.
+We can see from Figure~\ref{fig:n} that for all estimators, both the bias and the variance of the estimates converge towards~$0$ as the sample size $n$ grows.

-In particular, \textbf{CA-PCA} converges much faster than \textbf{Local PCA}, consistent with our previous result that it is more robust with respect to $K$ given fixed $n$.
-Besides, \textbf{TwoNN} and \textbf{Wasserstein} have very low bias even with small sample sizes, making them strong candidates when we do not have sufficient data.
+In particular, \textsc{CA-PCA} converges much faster than \textsc{Local PCA}, consistent with our previous result that it is more robust with respect to $K$ given fixed $n$.
+Besides, \textsc{TwoNN} and \textsc{Wasserstein} have very low bias even with small sample sizes, making them strong candidates when we do not have sufficient data.